swiftmailer/swiftmailer/docs/book/en/08-Sending-Messages.markdown

  * Use the returned object to create the Mailer.

-A sendmail process will be started upon the first call to `send()` or `batchSend()`.
+A sendmail process will be started upon the first call to `send()`.
 If the process cannot be started successfully an Exception of type `Swift_Transport_TransportException` will be thrown.

     [php]